 The Utrecht University School of Law has provided quality research and education for more than 350 years.
 Constant innovation has enabled the School to maintain its leading position.

 Top-ranking research is conducted in all important legal fields: private law, criminal law, constitutional and administrative law and international law.
 Researchers collaborate intensively with foreign partners, mainly from the angle of European and comparative law.
 The School of Law also conducts contract research and consultancy for other organisations.
 The extensive educational programme is based on academic research conducted within the faculty of Law, Economics and Governance.
 Students are trained as highly qualified, internationally-oriented lawyers on the basis of modern didactical principles.

-The School of Law offers seven English-language Master’s programmes and contributes to the Transnational Law Programme, an English-language Bachelor’s programme.
+The School of Law offers eight English-language Master’s programmes and contributes to the Transnational Law Programme, an English-language Bachelor’s programme.
 The Utrecht School of Law has launched the Netherlands’ most extensive international student exchange programme.
 In addition, training programmes for professionals are available.

 - Multidisciplinary: legal researchers collaborate intensively with academics from other disciplines.

 - The Law, Economics and Governance disciplines have joined forces in one faculty.
 This approach supports socially relevant research, closely connected to current issues and developments.